4commerce-technologies-AG/midi-smtp-server/README.md

 Since version 2.3.2 the `hosts` parameter allows the `"*"` wildcard to make sure that this wildcard should really identifiy and service on all (local) system interfaces.
 The initialization will identify all valid IPv4 and IPv6 addresses on all (local) system interfaces.
 In addition the initialization will resolve all IPv4 and IPv6 addresses for all given hostnames.
 During startup a debug log message will print out the information to be aware of the listening ports and addresses.
 If an address is defined more than once like when using `"localhost, 127.0.0.1, ::1"`, the component will raise an exception that port and address is already in use.

+Remember that your service will start a seperate TCP Thread for any given unique IP address.
+This helps routing and message verification while optionally checking the incoming message endpoints.

+The IP address `0.0.0.0` is defined as _ANY ADDRESS_ and for that special address, your service will be bound with only _one_ Thread but to all local IP addresses.
+This could be used for easy Docker configuration when a port should be exposed to the host.
+But also here it is suggested to use a specific port and address e.g. set via `--env ENV=""` arguments to Docker and your service.

-For production usage it is highly suggested to use only specific IPv4 and IPv6 addresses for your services.
+For production usage it is highly suggested to use only specific IPv4 and IPv6 addresses for your services and not a wildcard or the ANY address.

 <br>